Merchant Cash One logo

 • Completely online, contactless application and approval process

-• Account specialists provide personalized guidance and match businesses to appropriate lenders
+• Account staff context provides personalized guidance and match businesses to appropriate lenders

 • Serves businesses that struggle with traditional bank lending (younger companies, non-traditional credit profiles)